 The beauty of both these disciplines is that the birds are released at random trajectories – angles and heights – from any one of five traps in the case of universal trench.

-It’s great fun, and a real sharpener for your shooting skills.
+It would be a real sharpener for your shooting skills.

 To make it even more realistic try and keep the gun down before you call for the clay.